-This policy applies to all staff employed by our schools, and to external organisations or individuals working on our behalf.
+This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.

-5.1 Governing body
+5.1 Governing board

-The governing body has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The governing board has overall responsibility for ensuring that our school complies with all relevant data protection obligations.

-5.2 Data protection officer
+5.2 Education Data protection officer (EDPO)